Uncomfortable. Painful. Raw. Dry.

 The good: Won’t dry out, can be used in water, compatible with latex condoms

 The not-so-good: Cannot be used with silicone products, slightly more expensive than water-based options, can be messy and stain your sheets or clothes

 All-natural, food-grade (read: can be used for oral sex!) products such as coconut oil, olive oil, vegetable oil and vitamin E oil are common choices.
 There is no good scientific evidence to prefer one oil-based lubricant over another.

 The good: Inexpensive, a little goes a LONG way, discreet

-The not-so-good: Not compatible with condoms, messier than oil- and water-based lubricants (if you’re worried about your bedsheets, we recommend putting a towel down!)
+The not-so-good: Not compatible with condoms, messier than silicone- and water-based lubricants (if you’re worried about your bedsheets, we recommend putting a towel down!)

 Examples: Check your kitchen cabinet!
 Coconut oil seems to be a crowd pleaser among the women I work with in the PRISM Clinic.
 Hate that tropical, coconut-y smell?
 Then avoid the jars that say “virgin” or “unrefined” and look for a label that says “organic” and “refined” which will have a lighter or non-existent smell.
 Some coconut oil products are labeled as “no-odor.”
 Note, coconut oil is solid at room temperature but will turn to liquid quickly if you rub it together in your hands.

 Okay, I’m intrigued…Where can I buy a lubricant?

 - Grocery store, pharmacy: Water-based and silicone-based options can typically be found in the same aisle as the condoms, tampons and pregnancy tests.
 If you’re going for an oil-based option, head for the cooking oils aisle.

 - Your local sex shop: Also called ‘adult toy stores.’
 One benefit of going to a sex shop is that they may have samples that you can try (both in store, e.g. just to feel with your fingers) or to take home.
-In Chicago, we have found G Boutique to be a well-stocked, knowledgeable, well-kept shop that is friendly to women of all ages and identities.
+G Boutique is an online resource run by knowledgeable women who also operate a well-stocked, well-kept shop in Chicago that is friendly to women of all ages and identities.

 And how exactly do I use a lubricant?